stefmmm/Predeactor-Cogs/CONTRIBUTING.md

 If you still can't solve your problem, open an issue.

-### Suggestions
+### Feature Request

-Thank you for helping us to improve the repository, thanks to your suggestions, our workings will be more in tune with the community and allow the improvement of them.
+Thank you for helping us to improve the repository, and thanks for your suggestions, our workings will be more in tune with the community and allow the improvement of them.
-- Open an issue and select `Suggestion(s)`.
+- Open an issue and select `Feature Request`.
 - Make your magic.

 ### Pull requests